-On an onside kick attempt, A20 leaps in the air near the sideline and possesses the ball at the A-48 inbounds but then loses the ball when he hits the ground out of bounds.
+On an onside kick attempt, A20 leaps in the air near the sideline and controls the ball at the A-48 inbounds but then loses the ball when he hits the ground out of bounds.
 Officials rule that A20 recovered the ball inbounds.
 RULING: Reviewable play.
 Foul, free kick out of bounds B 1/10 @ A-43 (Rule 12-3-3-h).
 The recovery is reviewable.
 Because A20 did not maintain control when he landed he did not complete the recovery.
+The game clock should start when A20 touches the ball as the touching was legal beyond 10 yards.